Alfred Newman (architect): Early life

 Newman was born in Mount Gambier, South Australia, one of eight children of Emma Ann (née Fisher) and the Rev. Charles Thomas Newman.
 He was educated at Prince Alfred College (PAC), Adelaide (1887–1890) where his art master was James Ashton.
 After leaving PAC, Newman studied art and design at the South Australian School of Art.
 In 1896 his mother died in Kapunda.
 In 1900 his father married Elizabeth Vickery, the daughter of Ebenezer Vickery, merging two prominent Methodist families.

 Architect

-Newman worked as an architect in Adelaide and became an Associate of the South Australian Institute of Architects in 1898.
+Newman was articled to architect Frederick William Dancker.
+He then worked as an architect in Adelaide and became an Associate of the South Australian Institute of Architects in 1898.
 He advertised in The Advertiser as "Alfred G Newman A.S.A.I.A.
 Architect" of Augusta Street Glenelg, South Australia and later in King William Street, Adelaide before moving to Sydney in 1906.
 He resigned from the South Australian Roll of Architects in 1909.